Discmonkey/retext/readme.md

 #### Retext

-A small, self contained tool that lets users tag, classify, and manipulate sentences withing documens for qualitative build research.
+A small, self-contained tool that lets users tag, classify, and manipulate text within documents for qualitative research.

 #### Build